 Campus FERPA Policy

-FERPA is a federal law designed to protect the privacy of students.
-This law applies to all educational institutions that receive funds under any program administered by the U.S. Secretary of Education.
-Therefore, the Bursar’s Office is not allowed to discuss information about the student’s account with anyone other than the student unless we have specific written or electronic permission from the student.
-Visit the Registrar’s website for more information on FERPA.
+FERPA is a federal law designed to protect the privacy of students once they enter college regardless of their age.
+It applies to educational institutions that receive funds under applicable programs administered by the U.S. Department of Education.
+The Bursar’s Office is not allowed to discuss information about the student’s tuition and fee account with anyone other than the student unless we have specific permission from the student.
+Visit the Office of the Registrar for more information about FERPA.

 If parents or families are helping students pay the bill, students can give them access by authorizing payers.
 Learn more about how students authorize payers.

 - Access CUBill&Pay where you can view student account activity and the tuition and fee bill online (no paper bills are mailed)

 - Pay tuition and fees online

 - Enroll in optional payment plans